 For example, you could establish a foundation that grants scholarships to deserving students or provides funding to charities that offer health care or education services to low-income families.
 The one potential drawback to keep in mind, however, is that establishing and operating a private foundation can be time-consuming.

 Making direct donations to charities may be more appealing if you want to give back but you're not able to commit as much of your time.
-Earlier this year, for instance, Vermont janitor Ronald Read made headlines after bequeathing most of his $8 million fortune to his local library and hospital.
+For instance, Vermont janitor Ronald Read made headlines recently after bequeathing most of his $8 million fortune to his local library and hospital.
 Read ensured that his memory will live on through his gift to these facilities and in turn, the people who use them.

 If you're going to be giving away part of your wealth for a good cause, it's natural to want to see some measurable results.
 Cultivating relationships with the charities you're donating to allows you to see how those donations are being put to use and who it is you're helping.
 Even more importantly, staying clued in to what's happening with your favorite charities makes it easier to spot new opportunities for giving in the future.